-The global Covid-19 pandemic shows no signs of slowing.
+The global Covid-19 pandemic has had a major impact on life in the UK.
 Here’s everything you need to know about how it affects cars, motorists and the car industry in the UK

 Coronavirus, also known as COVID-19, is impacting virtually every aspect of life in countries around the world.
-The virus has claimed thousands of lives globally and while this human tragedy must be at the forefront of everyone's minds, there is also a serious effect on the economy both globally and here in the UK.
+The virus has claimed thousands of lives in this country alone and while this human tragedy must be at the forefront of everyone's minds, there is also a serious effect on the economy both globally and here in the UK.

-In the automotive industry, almost all car brands - including the likes of Groupe PSA, Ford, Volkswagen, Toyota and Nissan - have paused car production across Europe while dealerships have closed their doors.
-Meanwhile, the UK Government’s advice is to avoid any non-essential travel in cars or on public transport.
+In the automotive industry, almost all car brands - including the likes of Groupe PSA, Ford, Volkswagen, Toyota and Nissan - paused car production across Europe while dealerships closed their doors.
+Meanwhile, the UK Government’s advice to avoid any non-essential travel in cars or on public transport stands.

 On these pages we look at what the Coronavirus means for the car industry and for individual motorists.
 Click on to page two for an overview of the repercussions for car makers and scroll down for the ways in which the virus is impacting the way you use, pay for and care for your car.
 We cover the issues around car finance, fuel supplies, servicing and MoT testing, the suspension of driving tests and the London Congestion Charge plus much more.

 Most importantly though.
 Visit the NHS website for the latest health advice on keeping you, your family and people around you safe.

 Confirmed: car dealers to reopen on 1 June

 Although most non-essential retailers will have to wait until 15 June to reopen, Prime Minister Boris Johnson has announced that car dealerships will be opening early on 1 June, thanks to the fact that they're well-placed for social distancing.